Dennis Martínez: Cleveland Indians (1994–1996)

 On September 28, 1995, a wild pitch by Martínez broke the jaw of Hall of Famer Kirby Puckett.
 This would be Puckett's last official game of his career, as he retired in 1996 due to glaucoma in his right eye.
 Martínez pitched in five games for the Indians during their run to the American League pennant, his first postseason action since 1979 with the Orioles.
 He went 1–2 with two no decisions.
 He started Game 1 of both the ALDS and the ALCS.
 He earned his first postseason win in Game 6 of the ALCS, pitching seven innings while allowing four hits and no runs with three strikeouts and one walk on 90 pitches as the Indians clinched the pennant 4–0 over the Seattle Mariners.
-He started Game 2 and 6 of the World Series, receiving the loss in the former while having a no decision in the latter, although the Braves prevailed to win the Series in six games.
+He started Game 2 and 6 of the World Series, receiving the loss in the former while having a no decision in the latter; the Braves prevailed to win the Series in six games.

-The following year, in which he turned 41 (oldest active pitcher in the American League at the time), he had a year plagued by inconsistency.
+The following year, in which he turned 41 (making him the oldest active pitcher in the American League at the time), he had a year plagued by inconsistency.
 Martínez started the Opening Day game for the team for the third straight year, the first Indians pitcher to have three consecutive Opening Day starts since Gaylord Perry in 1974.
-He pitched seven innings while allowing two runs on five hits including Derek Jeter's home run in his first at-bat, with five strikeouts and two walks, although the Indians lost 7–1.
+He pitched seven innings while allowing two runs on five hits to the New York Yankees, including Derek Jeter's home run in his first at-bat, with five strikeouts and two walks, as the Indians lost 7–1.
 He went 9–6 with a 4.50 ERA in 20 games and 122 innings.
 He had 48 strikeouts (his lowest since 1980) and 37 walks.
 He didn't make any appearances for the Indians after August 27, in which he pitched just 2/3 innings while allowing two runs.